pirosikick/eslintrc-editor/docs/user-guide/configuring.md

 ## Configuring Rules

-ESLint comes with a large number of rules, some of which are on by default and some of which are off by default.
+ESLint comes with a large number of rules.
 You can modify which rules your project uses either using configuration comments or configuration files.
 To change a rule setting, you must set the rule ID equal to one of these values:

 * 0 - turn the rule off
 * 1 - turn the rule on as a warning (doesn't affect exit code)